-When we think about iPhones being able to save our lives, we usually only consider that the device allows us, like any other phone, to call emergency services, but from no matter where we are.
-But Apple has grander plans for the iPhone as a potential life-saver.
-In iOS 11 and higher, it has a built-in feature called Medical ID.
+When we think about iPhones being able to save our lives, we usually only consider that the device allows us, like any other phone, to call emergency services no matter where we are.
+But Apple has grander plans for the iPhone as a potential lifesaver.
+In recent versions of iOS, the iPhone’s operating system has a built-in feature called Medical ID.

 Medical ID can contain as much or as little information as you want it to.
 That information includes your name and date of birth, any medical conditions you have and medical notes you wish to type, as well as medications you take, allergies and reactions you have, your weight and height, blood type, and organ donor status.